w3f/Grants-Program/applications/root.md

 ![Root Design](https://github.com/stated-tech/Preferendum/blob/main/Root%20Design.png)

+### Wireframes

+The first version of our design is available on Figma [here](https://www.figma.com/file/IODFGupAfYtWrTQTDmxIaT/Root-(Low-fidelity-wireframes)?type=design&node-id=0%3A1&t=p8LLW4hFeIFas4Kx-1).

 ### Ecosystem Fit

 The stated.tech team seeks to provide the ecosystem with Root as a new governance framework available to every parachain & implementable throughout any dApp on those parachains - our first implementation will be on [Kabocha](https://kabocha.network) - a Kusama parachain.
 We will then focus on parachain deployment by proposing to integrate our pallet to existing parachains' runtime.